-Willamette is right across the street from Oregon’s state capitol building in Salem, so students studying politics, or at the Center for Democracy and Public Policy have incredible access to state legislators and agencies for internships.
+Willamette is literally right across the street from Oregon’s state capitol building in Salem, so students studying politics, or at the Center for Democracy and Public Policy, have incredible access to state legislators and agencies for internships.
 Eighty percent of Capitol interns are Willamette students!
 The Center for Asian Studies gives students the opportunity to mingle with students from Tokyo University who spend their second year of college at the Tokyo University facility on Willamette’s campus.
 About 150 Japanese students come each year for the year, and they are considered part of the sophomore class.
 Willamette also has the top-ranked MBA program and law school in the state of Oregon, both on the same campus with undergraduates.

 Willamette owns a 300-acre farm and forest, called Zena, which students in the natural sciences and environmental studies use as a laboratory and classroom.
-Department offices in the academic buildings are called “hearths,” and professors are very available to students – when I toured this summer, a chemistry professor came out and talked to us about the research his students were doing.
+Department offices in the academic buildings are called “hearths,” and professors are very available to students – when we toured recently, a chemistry professor came out and talked to us about the research his students were doing.
 A Harvey Mudd College alum, he compared Willamette to Pomona College, as far as its size and student intellect.
 All students, regardless of major, produce a “Senior Experience,” which can be a thesis, an internship or some other artifact through which they synthesize their research and learning here.

-Music is very strong here, and is taught, as are all subjects, within the framework of the liberal arts curriculum.
+Music is very strong at Willamette, and is taught, as are all subjects, within the framework of the liberal arts curriculum.
 There is a professional quality recording studio on campus.